laracasts/Laravel-5-Generators-Extended/readme.md

-# Extended Generators for Laravel 5, 6 and 7
+# Extended Migration Generators for Laravel 5 to 8

 [![Build Status](https://travis-ci.org/laracasts/Laravel-5-Generators-Extended.svg?branch=master)](https://travis-ci.org/laracasts/Laravel-5-Generators-Extended)

-If you're familiar with my [Laravel 4 Generators](https://github.com/JeffreyWay/Laravel-4-Generators), then this is basically the same thing - just upgraded for Laravel 5 & 6.
+If you're familiar with my [Laravel 4 Generators](https://github.com/JeffreyWay/Laravel-4-Generators), then this is basically the same thing - just upgraded for Laravel 5.
+Then support for Laravel 6, 7 and 8 has been added, thanks to the [Backpack for Laravel](https://github.com/laravel-backpack/crud) team.

 Laravel includes a bunch of generators out of the box, so this package only needs to add a few things, like: